mkeke/2021-slide-puzzle/readme.md

 Let's go!

-Setting up the codebase, based on experience from the games I've made recently.
-Identifying the different objects I want to use, somewhat organized by purpose.
-Such as `conf{}` wich holds all configurable "magic numbers" in the game.
-For instance the default starting grid (4, meaning a 4x4 grid).
+Setting up the codebase.
+Identifying and creating different objects, somewhat organized by purpose.

 The outer DOM elements `.fullscreen` and `.ratio` have some reset/normalize CSS rules applied to them, to avoid otherwise helpful browser features (such as pull-down to refresh).
 Features that are only annoying in a game context.
 The size and position of `ratio` is calculated based on `state.grid` (the current grid size) and different space values defined in `conf{}`.